Your Flesh Shall Be a Poem

 Dora Händel likes all kinds of photographs, from landscape to studio; from collodion-process to digital.
 She has shown her work at Pingree Gallery (East Hamptons, New York); Pink Pony (solo show) New York City; Käthe Be (solo show), Berlin; Germany; Artemisia Gallery, Chicago; and her work has been published in Blindspot Magazine.

 The Land and Her Vanity

 Roberta Harper-McIntosh comes from the military-settled prairie of North America.
 Born on Warren Air Force Base to Wyoming homesteaders, she grew up in various points on the globe, finally settling in the Hudson Valley to attend Bard College, and for a few years of exposure to all that is yin and miasmatic.
 Now back in Wyoming, she is raising her son and working toward practicing as a psychotherapist and homeopath.

 Tiny Shells of Abaco

 Karyn Kloumann is the publisher and an author at Nauset Press.
 She graduated from Bard College with a BFA.
 She worked as a production editor at Condé Nast for ten years.
-Karyn grew up on Cape Cod and currently lives in Brooklyn, New York with her spouse and two cats.
+Karyn grew up on Cape Cod and currently lives in Brooklyn, New York with her spouse and cat.
 See more at anewyorkeye.com

 Fine Art Prints